US nighttime lights data, 1994 (DMSP, composite from 29 orbits)

 (here, purple areas lost luminosity, orange areas gained luminosity)

-We can now calculate average differences in luminosity per district, using Zonal statistics
+We can now calculate average differences in luminosity per district, using Zonal statistics (in the Processing Toolbox)

 The district-level luminosity differences should look something like this.